 Graphic and uncompromising in their depiction of the pro-choice theme, the 20 contributing artists were not afraid of raising eyebrows with their work.
-Their candidness paid off and the collection captured the absurdity of Ireland’s anti-abortion laws, cutting through to the core of the political issue with a bluntness that can only be achieved in art form.
+Their candidness paid off and the collection captured the absurdity of Ireland’s anti-abortion laws, cutting to the core of the political issue with a bluntness only be achieved by art.

 One of such pieces was submitted by Larry Dunne and showed a drawing of the female uterus under lock and chain and circled by rosary beads.
 No doubt it was inspired by the “keep your rosaries off our ovaries” slogan made famous by the pro-choice campaign.